-With Martin Luther King day still on my mind, I think the most important take away message from this holiday is let's be helping hands in our community and our world.
+With the devastation in Houston on my mind, I think an important theme for our storytimes this week needs to be let's be helping hands in our community and our world.
 There's no better way to get great volunteering inspiration than in books.
 Here are some of my favorite books for inspiring us to volunteer in our communities and be helping hands.

 The Can Man deals with homelessness and giving to those who need it most.
 A boy has to decide between giving his saved money to buy a homeless man a winter coat and spending his money on a new skateboard.